ProjectLibertyLabs/gateway/docs/src/Run/Vault.md

 ## 5. Troubleshooting

 - **Vault Access Errors:** Ensure that the Kubernetes authentication method is correctly configured, and the service accounts are bound to the appropriate Vault roles.
-- **Secrets Not Being Retrieved:** Double-check your `values.yaml` file for correct Vault paths and the service’s configuration for secret access.
+- **Secrets Not Being Retrieved:** Double-check your `values.yaml` file for correct Vault paths and the service's configuration for secret access.

 For more information, refer to the [Vault documentation](https://www.vaultproject.io/docs).